 But you see, if there was just one thing you should know about my husband, it was that both of our birthdays, mine and Gia’s, were all but national holidays in our home.
 Not a year went by in the ten years we had him “healthy” that he didn’t pour every ounce of his heart, soul and whatever resources he had at to make sure that “his girls” were celebrated emphatically for all that we meant to his existence.
 Keep in mind that until he had “us”, no one really celebrated him on his birthday, and that, my friends, is one of the most painful, tragic truths that still haunts me to this day.
 It is a common known fact to those of us that knew him best that the woman who gave birth to him didn’t even remember the day he was born.
 But I’ve digressed … as usual.
 Lol!

-In light of COVID, of course, and everyone’s busy lives, “Fifty-ONE-Derful” wasn’t really looking that spectacular this year.
-No big party was planned, nor was there a small one, and by the time I realized that, it was too late to throw something together for myself with peoples’ various conflicting schedules.
-Keep in mind that I am very much aware that under the circumstances, “birthdays” this year have stunken for EVERYONE, not just me!
-COVID-19 has pretty much crashed ALL our parties and celebrations.
+In light of COVID, of course, and everyone’s busy lives and schedules, “Fifty-ONE-Derful” wasn’t looking spectacular this year.
+No big celebration was planned, and by the time I figured that out it was much too late to throw something together for myself.
+Keep in mind that I am very much aware that under the circumstances, “birthdays” this year have stunk for EVERYONE, not just me!
+COVID-19 has crashed ALL of our parties and celebrations.
 Not gonna lie, I was still a little bummed out though, if not feeling downright sorry for myself.
 “Zack would never have let this happen”, is what I was crying to myself late yesterday afternoon while I was sulking in my room, once again staring at his urn.
-“Two years ago today, he had whisked me away to Paris.
+“Two years ago today, he whisked me away to Paris.
 Some birthday butterfly I am.
-The days of me being celebrated are just gone!”
+The days of being celebrated are just gone!”
 Then I closed my eyes and fell asleep, praying to God that I could just zap myself back to “two years ago yesterday”, when I know for a fact that we had just gotten settled into our room in Paris, were taking a nap, and he was holding me.

 That’s when it happened!